A step by step guide on eating out with food allergies:

 Notice how I added an ‘S’, indicating you should have your 2x auto-injectors together ready to go at all times, see rule 1 of my TOP 10 TIPS for my method.

-Ensure the epi-pens are in date and are in the smallest front compartment of your bag, therefore they are easily accessible, and they can be spotted straight away once the zip is opened.
+Ensure the auto-injectors are in date and are in the smallest front compartment of your bag, therefore they are easily accessible, and they can be spotted straight away once the zip is opened.

-Ensure that your family and friends know where to locate your EpiPens in case of an emergency.
+Ensure that your family and friends know where to locate your auto-injectors in case of an emergency.

 Step 2: Research

-Research restaurants nearby that may cater for individuals with allergies, as nowadays many restaurants have allergy policies and different menus for specific dietary requirements.
-Look up the menu and the allergen list as well as contacting the food place by phone/email/Facebook or visiting the restaurant to enquire about their allergy policy and ask if they can cater for you.
+Research restaurants nearby that cater for individuals with allergies, as nowadays many restaurants have allergy policies and different menus for specific dietary requirements.
+Look up the menu and the allergen list online and follow up with a phone call/ /email or visit the restaurant to enquire about their allergy policy and ask if they can cater for you.

-It is totally understandable if you are not in the position to prepare like this and just want a quick bite to eat so in this case if possible, choose a reliable franchise that you have eaten out of before and ask to speak with the manager about your allergy.
-Be aware that recipes for certain dishes can vary from one restaurant to another and even in the same restaurant or franchise.
-Different chefs may add or leave out particular ingredients.
+If you are not in the position to research in advance and just want a quick bite to eat, choose a reliable restaurant that you have eaten in before and ask to speak with the manager about your allergy.
+Be aware that ingredients can change within recipes at any time and different chefs may add or leave out particular ingredients.
 So just because you’ve eaten something on one occasion with no issues, it doesn’t mean the dish is necessarily safe next time.
-ALWAYS check!
+ALWAYS speak with staff about your food allergies.

 *See Step 8 for Questions to Ask.*